 Merry Christmas!!
 I’d like to thank you for visiting and sharing your time visiting with me this year!
 It’s been awesome.
 I’m so glad I’ve discovered blogging, I’m still new and learning.
 I’m pretty sure this will be my last post for the year.
 All the gifts have been wrapped and sent.
 All the decorations are in place and I’m not hanging, buying or putting out another thing!
 The rest of the year we’ll enjoy the season while giving thanks.
 Which leaves me to share this years Christmas centerpiece.

 Poinsettias and palm trees was my theme for this year’s Christmas table centerpiece.
 In Florida with lovely palm trees and warmer weather I wanted to try to incorporate this into my Christmas centerpiece.
-Straying from the traditional red, green and gold I choose white silver and green with a touch of red.
-Christmas wouldn’t Christmas without red (my favorite color).
-I used my Godinger silver art palm tree collection.
+Straying from the traditional red, green and gold I choose white, silver and green with a touch of red.
+Christmas wouldn’t be Christmas without red (my favorite color).
+I used my Godinger silver palm tree collection.
 Added palm leaves to a white poinsettia wreath and placed it under the centerpiece bowl.
 The bowl is actually a Godinger salad bowl.
 More Christmas greenery and just a few silver ornaments were placed in the bowl.
 And of course the crystal and glass snowflakes hanging from the chandelier.
-By adding the red poinsettias and red berries, my existing art and draperies blended into the theme.
-My preference would have been to replace them, but this time $$$ chose not to.
+By adding the red poinsettias to the chandelier and red berries, my existing wall art and draperies blended into the theme.

 Keeping the buffet simple.
 I added three elements.
 A wreath, a poinsettia and palm floral arrangement and palm candle sticks.
 The urns and large round center plate behind the wreath I did not remove.